Random90/capacitor-apps-list/README.md

-# capacitor-package-list
+# capacitor-apps-list
-Capacitor plugin that provides list of installed packages on an Android device
+Capacitor plugin that provides list of installed apps on an Android device